Alamance Regional Medical Center Ratings

 Emergency Room Wait Time Ratings

-Serious cases where patients are admitted have 3 hour and 12 minutes to be admitted, then an additional 3 hour and 20 minutes delay before leaving to their room.
+Serious cases where patients are admitted wait 6 hour and 0 minutes delay before admission to their room.

 Patient Ratings